 Another benefit of public relations market research is lead generation.

-By producing downloadable reports or whitepapers from the original research, it gives your organization contact information of those who are interested.
+By producing downloadable reports or whitepapers from the original research, it gives your organization the contact information of those who are interested.

 Their contact information is given to you in exchange for the value of the whitepaper or report.